-For staff requiring training, we use an online package delivered by a leading professional training provider.
-Successful completion of the training requires delegates to demonstrate their understanding of possible Modern Slavery risks and achieve a target score.
+For staff requiring training, to date we have used an online package delivered by a leading professional training provider.
+Successful completion of this training requires delegates to demonstrate their understanding of possible Modern Slavery risks and achieve a target score.
 Completion is monitored by the Group Compliance Manager.
-Each employee for whom the training is relevant is expected to complete the training course at least once every three years.
+Each employee for whom the training is relevant is expected to complete training at least once every three years.
+We are currently reviewing our training methodology to ensure that it remains appropriate, relevant, cost-effective and comprehensive.

-This statement has been approved by the Board of Directors on 24 July 2019 and constitutes our slavery and human trafficking statement for the financial year ending 28 June 2019.
+This statement has been approved by the Board of Directors on 22 July 2020 and constitutes our slavery and human trafficking statement for the financial year ending 3 July 2020.
 This statement is available on the Direct Wines website at www.laithwaites.co.uk.
 This statement will be reviewed on an annual basis and will be updated if required.